 - Adults avoid eye contact with me (the entertainer) and look a the kids.

-From numerous phone conversation with parents booking events, I have learned, it is these people (grandparent, aunt, neighbor) who suggest to the parents that they hire entertainment.
+From many phone conversations with parents booking events, I have learned that these people (grandparent, aunt, neighbor) suggest to the parents that they hire entertainment.
 In these incidents, outsiders are paying or splitting the bill for the entertainment.
-These were the people who padded the one dollar tips.
+These were the people who padded the one-dollar tips.

-Have you had a good/bad experience with kids clutching one dollar bills?
-Share it with the group in the comment box below.
+Have you had a good/bad experience with kids clutching one-dollar bills?
+Please share it with the group in the comment box below.